The Alt Text Viewer

 An A/B Test

-A) Alt Text overlayed on top of the image
+A. Alt text overlayed on top of the image

-B) Alt Text displayed below the Alt Text button, beneath the image
+B. Alt text displayed beneath the image

-Usability Testing
+Usability Testing:

 Key Findings: